notarock/notarock/README.md

 - Cloud architecture (multi-cloud friendly)
 - CI/CD design and troubleshooting
 - Automating the “un-automatable”
+- Redefining the SDLC while keeping compliances in mind
-- Keeping infra simple, readable, and robust
+- Keeping infra & code simple, readable, and robust

 ---

-## 🗣️ Let’s Chat

-Want to talk cloud, automation, or just swap fishing stories?
-Open an issue, star a project, or drop by my repos.
+## 🏔️ Outside the Terminal

+When I’m not scripting or deploying, you’ll probably find me:

+- 🌵 Repotting my ever-growing plant collection
+- 🎣 Fishing for bass (and sometimes ideas)
+- 🎹 Practicing a musical instrument

 ---